GoAdRider/goadrider.github.io/_pages/about.md

   <h3>Join Us</h3>

-  <p>The ThoughtfulAI blog is continuously growing and evolving.
+  <p>The NewsLens blog is continuously growing and evolving.
 Your opinions and feedback are invaluable to us.
 Share your thoughts through comments or follow us on social media to receive updates about our latest posts.</p>

   <p>Thank you!</p>
 </div>